 The days of checking boxes once per year on performance reports are over.
 It’s time to start measuring performance based on productivity outputs.
+The eLeaP continuous performance management system provides organizations with powerful options to attract and retain high caliber team members.

 For a significant length of time, companies have been discussing different ways to move forward with performance management.
 Different ways of working since the pandemic began present the perfect opportunity to rethink the entire performance management process.